 Six additional credit hours of computer science at any level.
-MATH 335-3 (Numerical Analysis I) may be counted as a computer science course by computer science majors.

-Twenty-seven credit hours of electives at any level in any subject to ensure completion of a minimum of 120 credit hours.
+Thirty-three to 35 credit hours of electives at any level and in any subject to ensure completion of a minimum of 120 credit hours.

 Students interested in Joint Majors with Chemistry, Mathematics, or Physics should consult the Joint Major section on page 27.